D5 motorway (Czech Republic)

 D5 motorway (Dálnice D5) is a highway in the Czech Republic.
 It runs from Prague through Plzeň into Germany.
-D5 is 151 km long; a bypass of Plzeň includes the 380 m Valík Tunnel and the 445 m bridge over the River Úhlava.
+D5 is 151 km long.
+A bypass of Plzeň includes the 380 m Valík Tunnel and the 445 m bridge over the River Úhlava.
+In Germany, it continues as the Bundesautobahn 6 to Nuremberg and Mannheim.

-From the Rozvadov-Waidhaus border crossing, the D5 continues as the A6, West, to the border with France.
 The D5 is part of European route E50.
-All of D5 is the Czech part of Via Carolina; the motorway from Nuremberg to Prague.
+The whole motorway from Nuremberg to Prague is called Via Carolina.
+It forms the only continuous motorway link between the Czech Republic and Bavaria.

 Chronology

 Construction of the D5 began in 1976, with the first 5.8 km long segment opening in 1982.
 In 1985, another part, to Beroun was opened.
 The 29 km of the planned 150 km was already in use in 1989 from Prague to Bavoryně.

 The bypass Plzeň, in planning since 1988, faced various challenges.
 In 1991, the bypass' northern variant was changed to the southern variant that was supposed to use deep notch through the hill of Valík.
 This started court proceedings that lasted until November 2001, and the construction of the bypass including the tunnel under the hill Valík began after the disputes concluded.
 The last remaining 3.5 km long section around Plzeň, including the Valík tunnel opened on 6 October 2006, and is controlled by a Reliance SCADA system.

 This was the last part of the motorway to be constructed as the rest from Plzeň to the Rozvadov-Waidhaus border crossing was already in use since 1997.
 The final part was opened on 6 October 2006.